circassion/openwrt-mr47be-v2/README.md

 | Bootloader    | U-Boot                                                                                                                |

 Hardware information was cross-checked against the Mercusys GPL sources, teardown analysis, and the actual DTB embedded in the built FIT image (see [DTS Verification](#dts-verification) below).

+### Ethernet

+The MR47BE V2 uses a two-stage Qualcomm Ethernet architecture:

+- IPQ5332 integrated ESS/PPE switch
+- External Qualcomm QCA8386 switch
+- QCA8386 is connected through MDIO
+- CPU port bitmap: `0x21`
+- LAN port bitmap: `0x1c`
+- WAN port bitmap: `0x02`

+The QCA8386 is explicitly defined in the vendor GPL DTS as:

+`compatible = "qcom,ess-switch-qca8386"`

+Driver/DTS integration for this OpenWrt port is not yet implemented — see [Current Limitations](#current-limitations).

 ## Current Build